 |Returning Students||Students who have attended UW-Marathon County in the past, but were not enrolled at UW-Marathon County in the semester immediately preceding their application for re-entry.|

 |Special Students||Non degree seeking; enrolled for six credits or less|

 |High School Special Students||High school students who have exhausted the offerings of their schools may enroll in University courses prior to graduation.
 More information.|

 |International Students||Degree-seeking students who are permitted to enter this country on a student visa for the purpose of studying at a college or university.
 They are admitted on the basis of superior scholastic ability and must prove the ability to finance their education and living expenses.
 International students are not eligible to receive financial aid.|

 |Auditors||Students enrolling in courses on a non-graded basis, without credit.|

-Applicants who have special needs should contact the campus Student Services Office.
+Applicants who have special needs should contact the campus Student Affairs Office.

 For further information: www.uwc.edu/admissions/